ahotal01/RunestoneServer/README.md

 All the web2py stuff is configured assuming that the application will be called runestone.

 Clone the [thinkcspy](https://github.com/chrisbay/thinkcspy.git) book **into the web2py/applications/runestone/books** directory (this is a clone of the original, for modifying for LaunchCode usage).
-Other books are available at https://github.com/RunestoneInteractive.
+Other books are available from [Runestone Interactive](https://github.com/RunestoneInteractive).

+### Install app dependencies

+You can install all dependencies by running the following command in main runestone directory.
+Make sure you have activated your virtualenv.

+  pip install -r requirements.txt

 ### Set up your local database